Entrepreneurship (ENT) courses

-ENT 671 Practicum in Small Business Operations
+ENT 671 Small Business Consulting

 Students solve real problems within the small business environment.
 Students gain first-hand experience in assessing and improving the operations of existing entrepreneurial firms.
 Cases may be developed in-class and/or referred through the Small Business Development Center.
 May be taught concurrently with ENT 561.
 Cannot receive credit for both ENT 561 and ENT 671.

 ENT 684 Feasibility Study